Back to all posts

 Sometimes, no matter how much you troubleshoot, your garbage disposal has simply reached the end of its life.
 Pouring more time and money into repairs isn’t always the best solution, and recognizing when to switch can save you from future headaches and a sink full of backed-up water.
 If you feel like you’re constantly battling your disposal, it might be sending you some clear signals that it’s time for an upgrade.
 Listening to these signs is the first step toward getting your kitchen back in working order.
 Here are a few clear indicators that it’s time to say goodbye to your old unit and invest in a new one.

-It’s Old or Needs Constant Repairs
+It’s Getting Old or Needs Frequent Fixes

 Most garbage disposals have a lifespan of about 8 to 12 years.
 If yours is approaching the decade mark and you find yourself frequently hitting the reset button or dealing with constant clogs, it’s a major red flag.
 Recurring issues like water leaking from the body of the unit itself (not the pipes), persistent foul odors, or a motor that smokes are signs of internal failure.
 A smoking unit, in particular, can be an electrical hazard that requires immediate emergency plumbing attention.
 Constantly patching up an old appliance is often more trouble than it’s worth, and these symptoms suggest the unit is failing from the inside out.